 Relationships can be fickle at the best of times.
-When you add in the mix, a life changing disease such as Rheumatoid Arthritis, things can and do get tricky.
+When you add into the mix, a life-changing disease such as Rheumatoid Arthritis, things can and do get tricky.

-I’ve shared my take on RA and relationships below, but I’m not qualified to give specific advice.
+I’ve shared my take on RA and relationships below.
+I’m not qualified to give specific advice but these organisations are:

 Below, I’ve shared resources from the National Rheumatoid Arthritis Society who are much more qualified to help you than I am.